2025 Carolina Panthers season: Week 6: vs. Dallas Cowboys

-In a close game with the Cowboys, where both teams were tied at the end, Ryan Fitzgerald kicks the game-winning field goal.
-Carolina defeats Dallas 30–27 and improves to 3–3.
-They are .500 for the first time since the 2021 season.
+In a close game with the Cowboys, where both teams were tied at the end, Ryan Fitzgerald kicked the game-winning field goal.
+Carolina improved to 3–3, and to .500 for the first time since the 2021 season.
 This win was also the Panthers first win against Dallas since 2018, snapping a 3 game losing streak.

 Panthers running back Rico Dowdle, who played for the Dallas Cowboys from 2020 to 2024, finished the game with 239 total yards from scrimmage, setting a new franchise record for Carolina.